Biceps Tendon Injury Specialist

 The biceps muscle is located at the front of the arm and has an important function in flexing the elbow and rotating the wrist.
 The upper part of the bicep muscle is attached to the shoulder with two tendons – the long head and short head.
 The long head tendon attaches directly to the labrum and passes inside the shoulder joint itself.
 Because the long head tendon passes into the shoulder joint, it is susceptible to injury and can be a common cause of shoulder pain.
 The lower part of the bicep muscle is attached to the forearm with a single tendon and this can also tear or be the source of pain in the elbow.
 A biceps tendon tear can happen at either the shoulder or the elbow.
 These tendons may fray or eventually tear at their attachment sites from chronic overuse or extreme heavy lifting.
 There are two classifications of tears: complete or partial.
 In a complete tear, the tendon will tear completely away from the bone.
-Shoulder specialist, Dr. Jeff Padalecki in Austin, Texas helps patients return to activities following a biceps tendon injury.
+Shoulder specialist, Dr. Jeff Padalecki, serving patients in Austin, Round Rock, and Cedar Park, Texas and surrounding communities, helps patients return to activities following a biceps tendon injury.

 The most obvious symptom associated with a biceps tendon tear will be a sudden and severe pain depending on where the tendon is injured.
 Some patients will hear or feel a “pop” when a tendon tears.
 Other symptoms include weakness in the shoulder or elbow, trouble rotating the arm, a change in the appearance in the front of the arm; a bulge due to the fact that the tendon is no longer holding the muscle in place.

 Biceps Tendon Injury Diagnostics